Unit 1: Numbers, Quantification & Numerical Applications — Class 11 Applied Maths | Free MCQs & Solved Examples | Boundless Maths

 P is 7th from the left.
 Q is 9th from the right.
 They exchange positions; now P is 11th from the left.
 How many students are in the row?

-✓ Correct Answer: C — 19
+✓ Correct Answer: (C) 19

-Explanation: After exchange, P is at Q's original position (9th from right) and is 11th from left.
+After exchange, P is at Q's original position (9th from right) and now 11th from left.
 Total = (11 + 9) − 1 = 19 students

 Q25 Seating Arrangement